Jill Ritchie: Early life

-Ritchie was born Jill Susanne Ritchie in Romeo, Michigan, on March 5, 1974, the daughter of Susan (née Brabbs) and William "Bill" Ritchie (1941–2024), who owned multiple car dealerships.
-She was raised in her father's large home on extensive property, which included an apple orchard and barnyard for their horses.
-She is the younger sister of rapper-singer-songwriter Kid Rock.
+Ritchie was born on March 5, 1974, in Romeo, Michigan, the daughter of Susan (née Brabbs) and William Ritchie (1941–2024), who owned multiple car dealerships.
+She was raised in her father's large home on extensive property, which included an orchard and a barnyard for their horses.
+She is the younger sister of musician Kid Rock.
 Ritchie attended DePaul University's Theatre School before transferring to University of Southern California where she graduated with a B.A. in theatre.

 Career

-Ritchie starred in the 2004 film D.E.B.S. portraying the role of Janet.
+Ritchie starred in the 2004 film D.E.B.S., portraying the role of Janet.
 Ritchie also portrayed the role of Amy In Breakin' All the Rules with Jamie Foxx as well as a guest role as Bluth family publicist Jessie in an episode of Arrested Development.
 She co-starred in the VH1 series I Hate My 30's as Mandy.
 She is friends with Liam Kyle Sullivan and she also appeared in his video "Let Me Borrow That Top" as Katelyn (the girl Kelly wants the top from and who was homecoming queen).
 Ritchie also appeared in the 2005 Disney movie Herbie: Fully Loaded as Charisma alongside actors Lindsay Lohan, Michael Keaton, and Justin Long.

 Personal life

-Ritchie married her husband Bradley Haas in May 2006.
-Together they have two daughters who were born in 2008 and 2010.
+Ritchie married Bradley Haas in May 2006; they have two daughters, born in 2008 and 2010.